March Madness CBD Sale

 Do I need a prescription for cat CBD oil?

-CBD oil for cats is a natural medicine that does not require a prescription from your vet.
+CBD oil for cats does not require a prescription from your vet.

-But you should always talk to your vet before you make any changes to your cat’s wellness plan.
+But you should always talk to your vet before you make any changes to your cat’s diet.

 Cat CBD oil is not meant to be used as a replacement for professional veterinary advice.